AntoniosBarotsis/Rember/README.md

 to this.
 Eventually I'll try setting up a CD pipeline to push this to things like Chocolatey and or Homebrew.

 To install this right now, assuming you have the required dotnet stuff, simply run the `RefreshPackage` ps script.

+To generate executables for both windows and linux run `CreateExecutables.ps1` (or just the linux half if you can't run powershell).